eminence007/Google-Digital-Unlocked/readme.md

 Day-2(technically Day-3, 1.12 AM(29/09/2022)) - First Day of code went horribly slow as i made lot mistakes, lot of debugging, lots of styling errors.
 But i almost finished.
 One more task left. (bottom)

 Day-2(technically Day-3, 2.40 AM(29/09/2022)) - Done with all the tasks.
 Not able to do a few.
 Will not not apply them in the project..

+Day-3 - Created Branch for Day-3

+Day-3 - Begins